pramnora/MS-DOS/README.md

 NOTE(4): It is a really good idea to check if a variable already exists...by echoing out it's name/value, first;
 before attempting to create/then, use it; this is because it's possible to 'overwrite' a variableName/variable Value.

+NOTE(5): MS DOS is NOT 'case senstive'...; so, varName/varNAME/and, VARNAME...do all refer to the same variableName/variableVALUE.

 -----